-PLHR follows a Triple-blind peer-review process, whereby authors do not know reviewers and vice versa.
+PLHR follows a Double-blind peer-review process, whereby authors do not know reviewers and vice versa.
 Peer reviewers are experts chosen by journal editors to provide written assessment of the strengths and weaknesses of written research, with the aim of improving the reporting of research and identifying the most appropriate and highest quality material for the journal.

 Authors should respect the confidentiality of the review process and should not reveal themselves to Reviewers, and vice versa.
 For example, the manuscript should not include any self-revealing information that would identify the Author to a Reviewer.